justinkim1998/COMP2113ENGG1340-Group-Project/README.md

 5. Program codes in multiple files: Player's action and monster's action in another .cpp and .h file.
 Use Makefile to call the multiple files together.
 No non-standard C/C++ libraries included.
 Compilation and execution instructions ('Quick start' of the game):
+First, choose whether to use the previous game status or not.
+If there is no previous game status, then the program will terminate.
+Then, choose the character that you want.
+After you have chosen your character, a random monster will be generated.
+Use skills and auto attacks to defeate the monster.
+If you win the monster, the program will output victory.
+However, if you lose, the program will output defeat.